 \subsection{Grasp Quality Metric}

-While Dexonomy only use grasp quality metric for post-hoc filter, our work use it as the optimization objective and thus greatly improve the dynamic stability.
+While Dexonomy only uses \lw{the grasp quality metric as a post-hoc filter, our work uses it as} the optimization objective and thus greatly improves dynamic stability.
 In this section, we summarize the force-closure grasp quality metric utilized in this paper, which aligns with prior works~\cite{chen2024bodex,chen2025dexonomy}.
 Note that our algorithm is agnostic to the specific metric and can accommodate other differentiable grasp metrics.
 For each contact $i$, let $\mathbf{p}_i \in \mathbb{R}^3$ denote the contact position, $\mathbf{n}_i \in \mathbb{R}^3$ the inward-pointing surface unit normal on the object, and $\mathbf{d}_i \in \mathbb{R}^3$ and $\mathbf{c}_i \in \mathbb{R}^3$ be two orthogonal unit tangent vectors satisfying $\mathbf{n}_i = \mathbf{d}_i \times \mathbf{c}_i$.
 The Coulomb friction cone $\mathcal{F}_i$ and the contact Jacobian $\mathbf{J}_{o,i}$ for the object at contact $i$ are defined as follows:

 where $\mu$ is the friction coefficient.
 The friction cone $\mathcal{F}_i$ represents all physically feasible contact forces at contact $i$, and $\mathbf{J}_{o,i}$ maps a local contact force $\mathbf{x}_i$ to a global object wrench $\mathbf{w}_i=\mathbf{J}_{o,i}^T\mathbf{x}_{i}$.